javirequejo/company-crud/README.md

 ## Rules

-This test is based on a real-life scenarios and tech-stack at Veratrak, please use NestJS and Typeorm to complete the tasks.
+This test is based on real-life scenarios and tech-stack at Veratrak, please use NestJS and Typeorm to complete the tasks.

 Try your best to use your experience, best practice and follow RESTful standards.